mbadolato/iTerm2-Color-Schemes/README.md

 ### Alacritty color schemes

 Copy the theme content from `alacritty/` and paste the content to your [alacritty config file](https://github.com/alacritty/alacritty/blob/master/alacritty.yml).

+### Ghostty color schemes

+Copy the theme content from `ghostty/` and paste the content in your Ghostty config file, at `~/.config/ghostty/config`.

 ### Rio color schemes